Gel Permeation Chromatography System

 Outstanding Baseline Stability

 Differential refractive index detectors used in gel permeation chromatography can occasionally react to changes in mobile phase temperature or to the quantity of dissolved air, resulting in baseline instability.
-However, the Prominence GPC system’s RID-10A detector suppresses baseline drift by locating the optical system inside a double temperature-controlled housing and controlling inflowing mobile phase temperature.
+However, the RID-20A detector suppresses baseline drift by locating the optical system inside a double temperature-controlled housing and controlling inflowing mobile phase temperature.
 The use of a high-efficiency degassing unit with a capacity of only 380 uL significantly reduces the time required for the system to stabilize.

 Solvent Delivery Performance Designed for Repeatability